EspenTeigen/Kuka-KR-C4-commissioning/README.md

 Important: For this to work, you must have the EL6695-1001 Kuka version of the Beckhoff Ethercat bridge integrated into the KRC 4.

+To open TwinCAT-project:
+                        Open TwinCAT
+                        File->Open->Project/solution
+                        Select "Kuka_robot_project_twinsafe_modbus" that are in the TwinCAT project folder

 File descriptions: